-- a.
-Implementing processes that will support the setting of property or enterprise-level diffuse discharge limits in the future. - b.
+- $a. \ Implementing processes that will support the setting of property or enterprise-level diffuse discharge limits in the future.$ - b.
 Researching: - i.
-The quantum of contaminants that can be discharged at a sub-catchment and Freshwater Management Unit^ scale while meeting the Table 3.11-1 water quality attribute^ targets^. - ii.
-Methods to categorise and define 'land suitability'. - iii.
-Tools for measuring or modelling discharges from individual properties, enterprises and sub-catchments, and how this can be related to the Table 3.11-1 water quality attribute^ targets^.
+The quantum of contaminants that can be discharged at a sub-catchment and Freshwater Management Unit^scale while meeting Objective 1 the Table 3.11-1 water quality attribute^targets^. - ii.
+Methods to categorise and define 1 and suitability'. - iii.
+Tools for measuring or modelling discharges from individual properties, enterprises and sub-catchments, and how this can be related to Objective 1 the Table 3.11-1 water quality attribute \(^1\) targets \(^1\).

-3.11.4.8 Reviewing Chapter 3.11 and developing an allocation framework for the next Regional Plan/Te arotake i te Upoko 3.11, te whakarite hoki i tëtehi anga toha mō te Mahere ā-Rohe e whai ake ana
+3.11.4.8 Reviewing Chapter 3.11 and developing an allocation framework for the next Regional Plan/Te arotake i te Upoko 3.11, te whakarite hoki i tētehi anga toha mō te Mahere ā-Rohe e whai ake ana